cosmoscout/cosmoscout-vr/tools/atmosphere-generator/README.md

 ### `mie` Mode

-This mode allows computation of phase functions as well as scattering- and absorption cross-sections for a given particle mixture.
+This mode computes phase functions as well as scattering- and absorption cross-sections for a given particle mixture.
-The particles follow a specified multi-modal size distribution and can have a complex, wavelength-dependent refractive index.
+The particle mixture follows a specified multi-modal size distribution and can have a complex, wavelength-dependent refractive index.
-The results are stored in a CSV file.
+The results are stored in a CSV files.
 Use `./atmosphere-generator mie --help` to learn about all the options.

 > [!IMPORTANT]